chaoticgd/ccc/README.md

 | 3 | Added optional relative_path property to function definition nodes. |
 | 2 | Added vtable_index property to function type nodes. |
 | 1 | First version. |

+## License

+All the code is MIT licensed, with the exception of the code in the `demangle` directory, which is taken from the GNU libiberty library and is licensed under the LGPL.